kamrik/IntroText/labs/asgn1_GHPages.md

 - Follow the assignment invitation link:
   https://classroom.github.com/a/Yc2RHaL2

-- In the new Classroom repo edit the README file and append a link to your private repo at the bottom.
+- In the new Classroom repo edit the README file and append a link to your own repo at the bottom.
 The link should look like this:
 `https://github.com/username/repo_name`

 - Commit - this will trigger the autograder.
 Check for output under "Actions".
-Make sure to read the output in the black section.
+Make sure to read the output in the log section.

 - To submit again, make any change in the README, for example